 This is the part where you should give a final summary of everything mentioned above.

-Here, you have a chance to highlight the importance of your project for the solution of the problem in question.
+Here, you have a chance to highlight the importance of your project for resolving the problem in question.

 Be persuasive and leave an impression!

-5 Tips for writing an effective project proposal
+5 tips for crafting an effective project proposal

 Here is some advice on how to write a project proposal that could be a game-changer.